cstanca1/Activity-Prediction-with-R-ML/README.md

 ### Output

-A report describing how the model was built (PAW.html), how cross validation was used, expected out of sample error is, and the choices made.
-The R markdown (PAW.Rmd) and the compiled HTML report (PAW.md) describing the analysis were posted to the current Github repo.
+PAW4.html describes how the model was built, how cross validation was used, expected out of sample error is, and the choices made.
+The R markdown (PAW4.Rmd) and the compiled HTML report (PAW4.md) describing the analysis were posted to the current Github repo.